LucasMcVey/Flinders-Cyber-Security-Society/README.md

 ### Adapter Setup

-Check for conflicting processes
+sudo airmon\-ng check kill checks for conflicting processes and kills them.
+This howver will result in loss of internet for the VM, can be solved by restarting.

+Iwconfig shows the adapter names.
+In my case wlan0 is the wireless adapter.

-Start the wireless adapter in monitor mode
+sudo airmon\-ng start wlan 0 - Starts the wireless adapter in monitor mode.

 ![](img/WifiHackingWorkshop3.png)